kddubey/cappr/docs/source/future_research.rst

 classification tasks.
 In the `OpenAI COPA demo
 <https://github.com/kddubey/cappr/blob/main/demos/openai/superglue/copa.ipynb>`_, text
 generation using OpenAI's smaller model, ``text-curie-001``, is less than 50% accurate, while CAPPr using the same model is 80% accurate.
-Similar results can be seen in:
+Similar but less wild results can be seen in:

 - the 4-bit 4 GB Llama 2 `COPA demo`_
 - the 4-bit 4 GB Llama 2 `AG News demo